OpenDominion/OpenDominion/CONTRIBUTING.md

 Collaboration and contributing will be primarily done through GitHub.

-If possible, join the [OpenDominion Gitter chat](https://gitter.im/opendominion/Lobby) for asking questions and a general easy method of communication.
+If possible, join the [OpenDominion Discord server](https://discord.gg/mFk2wZT) for asking questions and a general easy method of communication.

 ### Vision